nickbrandt/GitLab/doc/user/project/integrations/prometheus.md

 Since [version 12.2](https://gitlab.com/gitlab-org/gitlab-ce/issues/63373), GitLab will tag each incident issue with the `incident` label automatically.
 If the label does not yet exist, it will be created automatically as well.

-Since [version 12.2](https://gitlab.com/gitlab-org/gitlab-ce/issues/63373), GitLab will tag each incident issue with the `incident` label automatically.
-If the label does not yet exist, it will be created automatically as well.

 If the metric exceeds the threshold of the alert for over 5 minutes, an email will be sent to all [Maintainers and Owners](../../permissions.md#project-members-permissions) of the project.

 ## Determining the performance impact of a merge